-Some guidelines that will help to make our collaboration effective, fun, and worthwhile for both sides.
-Please make sure to read this page since it represents the fine print.
+Some guidelines to help make our collaboration effective, easy, and worthwhile for both sides.
+Please read the info below, it represents the fine print.

-Your inquiry will remain non-committing until we agree to work on your music and fix a date for the mastering session.
+Your inquiry will remain non-committing until we agree to work on your music and set a date for the mastering session.

 I exclusively use WeTransfer for file exchanges.
 Feel free to send your mixes any time, also if you’re looking for no-obligation feedback.

 If possible, don’t send links through other platforms, especially not if they require a login.
-I’m not a Dropbox user, and I don’t have a Google account.
+I’m not a Dropbox user and don’t have a Google account.

-As a new client, I will ask you for an advance payment of the agreed fee.
-In any case, a master is only finished once you are 100% happy with the results.
-I will send you an invoice in time before the mastering session begins.
+From new clients, I’m asking for advance payment of the agreed fee.
+I will invoice your in time before the mastering session begins.

-Returning clients will receive an invoice once a master has been approved.
+Returning clients will receive a 15% discount on the list price for mastering an album, and I will invoice you once the master has been approved.
 Payment within two days after billing is appreciated.

-Please make sure you have the time to check the files I will forward to you.
+Please ensure you have the time to check the files I will forward to you.